Server configuration¶

 Note

 In Safari, the certificates must match the server hostname, while other browsers might be content with a warning.
 Firstly, this means that you cannot connect through an IP address.
-Secondly, you can not use the bundled self-signed certificate.
+Secondly, you cannot use the bundled self-signed certificate.
 You can create a new self-signed certificate using our shipped helper script make-dummy-cert.
 OpenSSL is required to be installed for this script.
 Use it like this:

 $ sudo /opt/thinlinc/etc/tlwebaccess/make-dummy-cert `hostname --fqdn`

 Manually approving the self-signed certificate requires some additional steps in Safari compared to other browsers.
 On macOS the user must expand the browser dialog that complains about the certificate and choose to always accept that certificate.
 If the user already dismissed that dialog, then Safari has to be restarted.
-A self signed certificate must be manually approved for all machines in a cluster.
+A self-signed certificate must be manually approved for all machines in a cluster.

 If you must test a browser on iOS with a self-signed certificate you have to add the certificate as a trusted certificate authority on the iOS device.
 Download the certificate on the device and install it in Certificate Trust Settings which can be found at the bottom of the page.
 See Apple’s instructions here.
 After using Safari to install the certificate, you can use Web Access in any browser on iOS.